-Submissions are now open for the 2022 New American Poetry Prize.
+Submissions are now closed for the 2022 New American Poetry Prize.
 The winning manuscript will be published and its author will receive $1500, 25 copies, and promotional support.
 Manuscripts should be at least 48 pages, but there is no maximum length.
 All forms and styles of poetry are welcome.

 Extended deadline: February 14, 2022.